 Jared Tendler, MS, LMHC, is a leading expert in how your mental game impacts performance.
-His roster of clients spans 45 countries and includes financial traders, eSports athletes, some of the top poker players in the world, a top ranked pool player in the world, and professional golfers.
+His roster of clients spans 45 countries and includes esports athletes, financial traders, some of the top poker players in the world, a top ranked pool player, and several PGA Tour players.

 Jared’s straightforward and practical approach to coaching has helped numerous clients solve their mental game problems and perform at their highest levels.
 After earning a Master’s Degree in Counseling Psychology (MS) and becoming a Licensed Mental Health Counselor (LMHC), Jared began his coaching career in 2005.